-- 1) The Rector's work includes not only activities directed to the parish and its well-being, but also labors on behalf of the Diocese and community.
+- 1) The Clergy's work includes not only activities directed to the parish and its well-being, but also labors on behalf of the Diocese and community.
 This work for the Diocese will include participation in a yearly clergy retreat, yearly Diocesan Convention and other events deemed important by the Bishop.
-The Rector's scheduled workweek is for 12 hours.
-In general, no more than one evening per week is expected. - 2) The Rector will have the following periods of leave at full compensation: - a) National Holidays, to be taken so as not to interfere with worship for major occasions. - b) One month Annual Vacation which shall include two Sundays.
-No more than days and one Sunday may be carried forward to succeeding years.
-Annual Leave consists of Vacation, Sick Leave and Compassion Leave. - c) Professional Development Leave, at the rate of two weeks per year. - d) One week per year of service in this parish for Sabbatical Leave, to be available after the fifth year.
-Sabbatical arrangements shall be made in full consultation with the Vestry, to insure benefits for the parish as well as for the Rector. - e) weeks paid leave of absence upon the birth or adoption of a child.
+The Clergy's scheduled workweek consists of 10-12 hours.
+In general, no more than one evening per week is expected. - 2) The Clergy will have the following periods of leave at full compensation: - a) National Holidays, to be taken so as not to interfere with worship for major occasions.

+- b) One month of Annual Leave which will include at least four Sundays.
+No more than \\\\\\ days and one Sunday may be carried forward to succeeding years.
+Annual Leave consists of Vacation, Sick Leave and Compassion Leave. c) Professional Development Leave, at the rate of two weeks per year, for classes, conferences, etc., that are expected to be mutually beneficial to both Clergy and Parish. - d) Two weeks per year of service in this parish for Sabbatical Leave, to be available after the fifth year.
+Sabbatical arrangements will be made in full consultation with the Vestry, to ensure benefits for Parish as well as Clergy. - e) weeks paid leave of absence upon the birth or adoption of a child.